jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 Find a sturdy corner of a hard, flat surface for this step.
-Using a corner is important as it provides targeted support directly under the snap-fastener while keeping the electronic case lid's side tabs free from pressure that could damage them.
+Using a corner is important as it provides targeted support directly under the snap-fastener while keeping the electronics case lid's side tabs free from pressure that could damage them.

 <br>